ajain-us/NetflixSummaryExtensionWT/README.md

 - From there, click create project and name the project "NSEE".
 - After naming the project, please select it from the drop-down menu and press "Create Key" in the bottom right.
 - After creating the key, please press the "copy api key" button.
-- Then paste this api key in the field named "Gemini API key" and click enter!
+- Then paste this API key in the field named "Gemini API key" and click enter!

 If you are confused, please follow this YouTube tutorial: (will be added later).